The-OpenROAD-Project/OpenROAD/doc/Logger.md

 * Pin ‘A[0]’ on instance ‘mem01’ does not contain antenna information and will not be checked for antenna violations.

 ### Error
 Error messages should be used for indicating correctness problems where the program is able to work around the issue or ignore the problem.
-Problems which prevent execution from continuing should be issued at a higher status level.
+Problems with command arguments are a good example of errors.
+Errors exit the current command by throw an error that can be caught in a Tcl command script.
+Errors that occur while reading a command file stop executing the script commands.

 Example error messages:
 * Invalid selection: net ‘test0’ does not exist in the design.